stakater/mto-docs/content/architecture/architecture.md

 ![architecture](../images/architecture.png)

-MTO consists of multiple controllers and componenets that work together to provide the functionality of the system.
+MTO consists of multiple controllers and components that work together to provide the functionality of the system.
 The following is a list of the components that make up the MTO system:

 | Name | Type | Description |
 |------|------|-------------|